top of page

 A simple meal can look like this:

-You only need to start small.
-Add one or two ingredients into your meals, and observe how your body reacts to unfamiliar territory.
+You only need to start small!
+Add one or two ingredients into your meals, and observe how your body reacts to this unfamiliar territory.

 🌸 Why Ingredients Alone are Not Enough